Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Some articles of interest:

-The legal portal includes all decrees on Liechtenstein law, all legislative materials (reports and petitions as well as government statements, state parliamentary minutes), the entire judicature published in the Liechtenstein Decision Collection (LES) as well as all other decisions of the Liechtenstein courts.
+The legal portal includes all decrees on Liechtenstein law, all legislative materials (reports and petitions, as well as government statements and state parliamentary minutes), the entire judicature published in the Liechtenstein Decision Collection (LES), and all other decisions of the Liechtenstein courts.

 Primary law: